Washi1337/ctf-writeups/writeups/flare-on/2021/5/index.md

 ### D:
 Solution: Bifid cipher with key = `"eggs"`.

+> Really, why do I need to look for random ingredients in Spanish recipes on the internet...

 ```
 Did you know that Giovan Battista Bellaso loved microwaves?
 Are you missing something?
 You should search for it better!
 It's hidden, but not really.